ofersadan85/i4u/README.md

 ## Contributing

-If you would like to contribute to this project, you are welcome to submit a pull request.
-For bugs / feature requests please submit issues
+If you would like to contribute to this project, you are welcome to submit a pull request

+For bugs / feature requests please submit [issues](https://github.com/ofersadan85/i4u/issues)

 In order to add features not yet available in this package but that are possible with Invoice4U API in principle, please refer to [Invoice4U API documentation](https://invoice4uapi.docs.apiary.io/)